starlilyth/f2bgraph-psgi/README.md

 - f2bgraph.pl

-  This script polls 'fail2ban-client' and updates the RRD databases.
+  This script polls 'fail2ban-client' and updates RRD databases in /var/log.

-  (WIP)
+  Use & to put it in the background if you start it from a shell, or start it from systemd using the sample service file.

   usage: f2bgraph.pl [*options*]
 ```